uvicpraxis/uvicpraxis.github.io/metadata.md

 * Strategy / tactics

 ## Gameplay
 This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
 This data pertains to the entire game and not just the clip.
-Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 4X
 * Action RPG
 * Arcade